ynotstartups/notes/notes/ideas.md

 **Software Engineering**

-- A Philosophy Of Software Design
 - Cloud Design Patterns - Microsoft Azure Docs
 - Database Internals: A Deep-Dive Into How Distributed Data Systems Work
 - Designing Data-Intensive Applications
 - Domain-Driven Design
 - Introduction to Algorithms - Cormen, Leiserson, Rivest, Stein
-- Pro Git By Scott Chacon And Ben Straub
+- Pro Git - Scott Chacon And Ben Straub
-- Structure and interpretation of computer program
+- Structure And Interpretation Of Computer Program
 - Test Driven Development: By Example
-- The C Programming Language By Brian Kernighan And Dennis Ritchie
+- The C Programming Language - Brian Kernighan And Dennis Ritchie

-**Non-fictions**
+**Non-Fictions**

 - Quiet: The Power of Introverts in a World That Can't Stop Talking
   - To understand myself